Academic Hiring Guidelines

 - Special circumstances at the discretion of OAE

-There are a few concretely defined circumstances under which waivers are routinely allowed.
+There are a few concretely defined circumstances under which search waivers or appointment changes are routinely allowed.
+Examples are:

 - An individual named in an externally funded grant award by a member of the UIC faculty or staff,